sybrew/the-seo-framework/readme.txt

 		* When clicking the title addition, like "- My Site", the text selection no longer just goes to the end regardless of its position, but now goes to the beginning if it's prefixed.
 			* When double-clicking on the title addition, you'll now select the last word (or first, if prefixed) (or piece of whitespace).
 			* When triple-clicking on the title addition, you'll select the whole input.
+		* When updating the SEO settings, but when no settings have been changed, you now get a proper notification.
+		* The SEO Settings update notifications now also state that caches are flushed.
 	* **AI Generators:**
 		* **Descriptions:**
 			* They now work better with RTL languages, like Arabic and Hebrew; however, due to ambiguity in language construction, it will read from top to bottom (like the web is built), instead of bottom to top (like books are).